yoesk8/portfolio-2-bitcoin-quiz/README.md

 ## Code Validation
- At the and of the project I used two websites to validate my code
+ At the end of the project I used three websites to validate my code:

  * [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) to validate CSS